What we do:

-Here at Elmendorf we mill more than 20 varieties of grain in small batches to make the freshest, most flavorful flour you can possibly imagine!
-Our grain comes to us directly from small family farms, locally whenever possible, which allows us to offer a range of really special options, including a large selection of heirloom and organic grain.
+At Elmendorf we mill more than 20 varieties of grain in small batches to make the freshest, most flavorful flour you can possibly imagine!
+Our grain comes to us directly from small family farms, locally whenever possible, which allows us offer a wide really special options, including a large selection of heirloom and organic grain.

 Our gorgeous Vermont-built stone mill is the heart of our shop, grinding the incredibly fresh and flavorful flour that goes into our retail packages and gets baked into many of our pastries.
-Our goal is to bring the extraordinary work of local farmers to you with as little processing as possible so you can taste the splendors of grain in all its unedited glory.
-The main mill at the shop is a New American Stone Mill built in Vermont by Andrew Heyn.
-What we do at the shop is pretty much what millers have been doing for thousands of years: milling grain in a single pass through two granite stones quarried in Vermont.
-It's pretty simple.
-And that's the point: grain is pretty awesome in its most simple form.
+Our goal is to bring the extraordinary work of local famers to you with as little processing as possible so you can taste the splendors of grain in all it's unedited glory.

-We happened across Stan and Abbie's wonderful Redeemer wheat at a farmers market and were immediately hooked.
-Their wheat is extremely flavorful, perfectly cleaned, and grown about two hours away in Hardwick, MA.
+We happened across Stan and Abbie's wonderful Redeemer wheat at a local farmers market and we're immediately hooked.
+Their wheat is extremely flavorful, perfectly cleaned, and grown under two hours away in Hardwick MA.

-In addition to grain, the Whites raise sheep and maintain a beautiful garden full of rare fruit trees.
+In addition to grain the Whites raise sheep and alpacas and maintain a beautiful garden full of rare fruit trees.
 Their operation is truly a family affair with their sons Simon and Evan pitching in to maintain the farm.
-Recently the renowned restaurant Blue Hill at Stone Barns began baking with their wheat after it won a blind taste test!
+Recently the renowned restaurant Blue Hill Stone Barns began baking with their wheat after it won a blind taste test!

 Red Fife, Gianfotre Farm, NY, heritage/organic

-Frederick, Peter & Hanna Martens Farm, NY, organic
+Frederick white, Peter and Hanna Martens' Farm, NY, organic

 Sonora, BKW Farms, AZ, heritage/organic

-Wapsie Valley dent, Peter & Hanna Martens Farm, NY, organic
+Wapsie Valley dent, Peter and Hanna Martens' Farm, NY, heritage

 Longfellow Yellow flint, Harry Here Farm, RI, heritage/organic